-Executives commit to the business goals of government and their ministry, support the deputy minister and develop strategies to implement government policy.
+Executives commit to the business goals of government and their ministry, support the deputy minister, and develop strategies to implement government policy.

 To achieve government's vision, executives must position and structure their organization for full effectiveness.
-Executives practice strategic thinking in translating the vision into goals and strategies, and support their accomplishment through facilitating and leading change.
+Executives practice strategic thinking in translating the vision into goals and strategies and support their accomplishment through facilitating and leading change.

-Executives enhance the organization's relationships with external partners and stakeholders; this includes building strategic alliances, managing conflicts among different stakeholders, negotiating effectively to derive optimum solutions and effectively communicating ideas, analyses and proposals to stakeholders.
+Executives enhance the organization's relationships with external partners and stakeholders.
+This includes building strategic alliances, managing conflicts among different stakeholders, negotiating effectively to derive optimum solutions, and effectively communicating ideas, analyses and proposals to stakeholders.